aakash-dec7/FakeNewsDetection/README.md

 ## Key Features

 - **XGBoost Model** for high-performance classification.

 - **Data Version Control (DVC)** for managing and tracking data, model training, and evaluation pipelines.

 - **Word2Vec Vectorizer** for efficient text embedding and feature extraction.

 - **MLflow & DagsHub Integration** for experiment tracking, model registry, and version control.

 - **Amazon Elastic Container Registry (ECR)** for storing and managing Docker container images.

 - **Amazon Elastic Kubernetes Service (EKS)** for seamless deployment and scalability.

 - **CI/CD Implementation** using GitHub Actions for automated testing, model building, and deployment.

 ## Prerequisites

-Ensure the following dependencies and services are installed and configured before running the project:
+Ensure the following dependencies and services are installed and configured:

 - Python 3.10
+- AWS Account
-- AWS Account & AWS CLI (configured with credentials)
+- AWS CLI
-- Docker Desktop (for local testing and containerization)
+- Docker Desktop (for local image testing)
 - DagsHub Account (for experiment tracking)
 - Git & GitHub (for version control)